AdityaaP27/VICReg-Cifar10/README.md

 # VICReg-Cifar10
-This repository contains the implementation of the paper VICReg: Variance-Invariance-Covariance REGULARIZATION FOR Self-Supervised Learning.
+This repository contains the implementation of the paper VICReg: Variance-Invariance-Covariance REGULARIZATION FOR Self-Supervised Learning on Cifar10 Dataset.

 [Link to the paper](https://arxiv.org/pdf/2105.04906.pdf)